DinoscapeProgramming/Appify/README.md

 ### Manual Installation
 - Visit [Our Latest Release Page](https://github.com/DinoscapeProgramming/Appify/releases/tag/v1.0.0)
 - Download The Executable to Setup Appify
+- Some browsers might actually warn you about downloading an `exe-File`, just click `download anyways`
 - Run the File and Go through the Installer
+- Windows defender will probably jump in too when you try to open the file, just go to `additional information` and click `open anyways`

 ### Programmatic Installation
 ```sh